 - When bending the pipes, be careful not to break them.
 Bend radii of 100 mm to 150 mm are sufficient. - Make sure the pipes do not contact the compressor.
-Abnormal noise or vibration may result. - 1 Pipes must be connected starting from the indoor unit. - Flare nuts must be tightened with a torque wrench. - [®] Flare the liquid pipes and gas pipes and apply a thin layer of refrigeration oil (Applied on site). - When usual pipe sealing is used, refer to Table 1 for flaring of R32 refrigerant pipes.
+Abnormal noise or vibration may result. - 1 Pipes must be connected starting from the indoor unit.
+Flare nuts must be tightened with a torque wrench. - © Flare the liquid pipes and gas pipes and apply a thin layer of refrigeration oil (Ap- - plied on site).When usual pipe sealing is used, refer to Table 1 for flaring of R32 refrigerant - when usual pipe sealing is used, refer to Table 1 for flaring of R32 refrigeran pipes.

 The size adjustment gauge can be used to confirm A measurements.